Subject and Verb Agreement Exercise

 What strategies are used in Subject and Verb Agreement?

-In each case, the subject is the singular “cat” which combines with singular verb “runs”, while the subject, “dogs” which is plural combines with a plural verb “bark”.
+In each case, the subject is the singular “cat” which combines with the singular verb “runs”, while the subject, “dogs” which is plural combines with the plural verb “bark”.
 Simple, right?
 However, there are some issues that need more attention in terms of their understanding.

 1. Singular and Plural Subjects